bjardron/musoPlan/README.md

 - Ensure accuracy in data input to prevent errors.
 - Use proper file formatting during import/export operations.
 - Follow on-screen instructions for error handling and guidance.

-Tips and Best Practices:
-Ensure accuracy in data input to prevent errors.
-Use proper file formatting during import/export operations.
-Follow on-screen instructions for error handling and guidance.